Recovery: re·cov·ery noun A return to a normal or healthy condition.

 Please note: If the billed consumption is being estimated, the adjustment will be held until an actual read of the meter is obtained.

-Source: This special refill adjustment was available after Hurricanes Helene and Milton per the City of Punta Gorda Weekly Highlights Report dated 10/25/2024 and the City of Punta Gorda Billing & Collections Forms web page
+Source: City of Punta Gorda Weekly Highlights Report dated 10/25/2024 and the City of Punta Gorda Billing & Collections Forms web page

 Temporary Use permits MAY be available in the City of Punta Gorda for utilizing campers or RVs or motorhomes as living quarters while your home is being restored after SUBSTANTIAL damage from a hurricane.
 Contact the Punta Gorda Urban Design Department at (941) 575-3352 for information.

-Source: Temporary Use permits were available after Hurricanes Helene and Milton per the City of Punta Gorda Facebook page posted 10/13/2024 (this was not posted on the City’s website at the time)
+Source: City of Punta Gorda Facebook page posted 10/13/2024 (this was not posted on the City’s website at the time)

 To confirm eligibility and ask about the application process and submission deadline, please visit https://www.ccappraiser.com/ or call 941-743-1498.